 The next thing is the description.
 The description basically should be your script.
 If you’re scripting your information out for your YouTube videos, you can just paste it into the description box, and that’s also going to help as well.

 Moving on to number four, the last thing to improve metadata is your transcript.
 Earlier, we mentioned that if you have a script for your content, you can put it in the description box.
 You can upload your transcript file so that as the video starts playing, it will appear as subtitles at the bottom of the video.
 That’s your transcript.
 The great thing about that is Google can index the entire file, so it makes it more searchable.
-Statistically, the powerful stuff is the title, description, and the tags, but the transcript is also a nice to have.
+Statistically, the powerful stuff is the title, description, and tags, but the transcript is also nice to have.

 What Is Keyword Frequency?

 Within the context of all, it is vital to have proper keyword frequency.
 For example, let’s say you recorded a video, and the title of it is “YouTube SEO.”
 You should be saying YouTube SEO several times during your video, and the term YouTube SEO should exist in your title, as well as your description and tags.
-These are just fundamental blogging principles that we know they work on Google.
-So as we mentioned earlier, a lot of those things apply over here.
+These are just fundamental blogging principles that we know work on Google.
+So, as we mentioned earlier, a lot of those things apply over here.

 What Is Watch Time?